General Terms and Conditions - Service Provision

 For the professional client, by operation of law and without notice:

-Unless stated otherwise, the consumer as defined by Article I.1, 2°, of the Code of Economic Law may demand the application of the same indemnities and interest rates, under the same conditions, in the event of our failure to fulfill our obligations.
+Unless otherwise provided, the consumer as defined by Article I.1, 2°, of the Code of Economic Law may demand the application of the indemnities and interest to the extent and under the conditions set out in this clause, in the event of our failure to fulfill our obligations.

 Any modification of the initially agreed services must be the subject of a written amendment signed by all parties.

-The client is informed that personal data collected and processed in connection with the contract (quote or agreement) are strictly confidential.
-These data are collected and gathered for accounting purposes and proper management of the contract, as well as the client’s file, within the framework of providing the following goods and/or services: IT design, hosting, and advertising purchases.
+The client is informed that personal data collected and processed in connection with the contract (quote, offer, contract, or agreement) are strictly confidential.
+These data are collected for accounting purposes and proper management of the contract, as well as the client's file, within the framework of providing the following goods and/or services: IT design, hosting, and advertising purchases.
 The client is informed that failing to provide accurate data may, in certain cases, hinder the proper execution of the contract.
 If data provided to us are inaccurate, we cannot be held responsible in any way.

 The personal data communicated by the client are managed by the data controller, whose identity is Dylan BRICAR (contact@yourtech.be).